0x9060/blackjack/README.md

 Blackjack game run on the Ethereum blockchain using `web3.js` and React web framework.

 Planning to put this on mainnet and stake it for some small amount, and see what happens, after thoroughly testing.
-For now, this project is run locally on a development server at http://127.0.0.1:3000.
+For now, this project is run locally on a development server at http://127.0.0.1:3000 and the contract is also deployed to *Rinkeby*.

-### Getting started
+## Getting started

 This project and guide are built and tested on an Ubuntu 18.04 virtual machine.
 I'm using `ganache-cli` for local Ethereum blockchain deployment and `Metamask` for wallet management.

-#### Prerequisites
+### Prerequisites

 First install required software, `node.js` and `npm`, `Solidity` compiler, `Truffle` suite, and `Ganache` if you don't already have these.